 You don’t have to travel far from Ajaccio to get to the best beaches in Corsica.
 The golden sweep of St. Francois is an easy trip.
 Or take a boat ride to the Iles Sanguinaires, the “blood islands” that guard the Bay of Ajaccio.
 They’re named because of the red rock that forms the archipelago and are known for their birdlife and crystal-clear water.

-Tiny Malta punches way above its weight in terms of dazzling architecture, art, and history.
+Tiny Malta punches way above its weight in terms of dazzling architecture, art, and history–not to mention that Malta’s beaches are such a sight to behold.
 Even a ferry ride across Valletta Harbor will leave you gaping in wonder, such is the majesty of the capital, built by the Knights of St. John and guarded by towering, honey-colored ramparts.

 Valletta itself is all swaggering Baroque beauty, from the opulence of the Grand Master’s Palace to the extravagant interiors of St. John’s Co-Cathedral.
 Once you’ve stopped gazing at great swathes of gold and marble, admire the exquisite (if graphic) work by Caravaggio, The Beheading of St John.